Polar decomposition of semigroups generated by non-selfadjoint quadratic differential operators and regularizing effects: Appendix

-By using some integrations par parts as in \cite{MR1339714} (p.
-442), this quadratic form $p$ allows to define the tempered distribution
+By using some integrations par parts as in \cite[p.
+442]{MR1339714}, this quadratic form $p$ allows to define the tempered distribution

 as an oscillatory integral.
 Notice here that we do not prescribe the sign of the square root so the tempered distribution $K_T$ is defined up to its sign.
-Appart form this sign uncertainty, it is checked in \cite{MR1339714} (p.
-444) that this definition only depends on the non-negative complex symplectic transformation $T$, and not on the choice of the parametrization of the non-negative Lagrangian $\widetilde{\lambda_T}$ by the quadratic form $p$.
-Associated to the non-negative complex symplectic linear transformation $T$ is therefore the Fourier integral operator
+Apart form this sign uncertainty, it is checked in \cite[p.
+444]{MR1339714} that this definition only depends on the nonnegative complex symplectic transformation $T$, and not on the choice of the parametrization of the nonnegative Lagrangian $\widetilde{\lambda_T}$ by the quadratic form $p$.
+Associated with the nonnegative complex symplectic linear transformation $T$ is therefore the Fourier integral operator

 defined by the kernel $K_T\in\mathscr S'(\mathbb R^{2n})$ as